EricDNP/APPWeb-PracticePack/README.md

 ---

-> This project completes the full stack delivery system of CourierStore, integrating Lambda backend with a robust MVC frontend ✨
+> This project completes the full stack delivery system of PracticePack, integrating Lambda backend with a robust MVC frontend ✨